Easy Ayurveda Video Classes

 Brahmi fresh leaves – is crushed and juice is extracted.
 This can be used in a dose of 3 drops in the morning after the baby is at least 9 months old.

-If you are not sure about the quality of brahmi juice (if it is infested, it can cause fever and other complications in child), then prepare a decoction – 1 teaspoon of crushed leaves of brahmi + 1 cup of water.
+If you are not sure about the quality of brahmi juice (if it is infested, it can cause fever and other complications in children), then prepare a decoction – 1 teaspoon of crushed leaves of brahmi + 1 cup of water.
 Boil and reduce to half a cup.
 Give this – 10 drops in the morning.

 Any of the above 2 can be continued for 2 – 3 months time, based on your doctor’s advice.